 2) By Mail

 If a paper copy of the registration form is preferred, you can pick one up from the parking lot registration bin.
 These need to be mailed to the club registrar for processing, along with your payment.
-Please ensure a signed waiver is included.
+Please ensure to include a signed waiver.

 Register every time you ski!!!